 Read these Tech Tips written by Oak Park librarians

 - Explore the Learning Computer Security and Internet Safety course from LinkedIn Learning »

 - Need help signing into LinkedIn Learning?
 Start here »

 Have a tech question?

-Amy is a digital learning librarian who always looks for ways to create those “ah-ha!” moments for digital learners.
+Amy is a creative technology librarian who always looks for ways to create those “ah-ha!” moments for digital learners.
 She enjoys writing, gadgets, and baking.